Discover how to repay your debt interest-free while earning rewards

 Balance transfers and rewards card are both attractive features, but imagine if you could take advantage of them both with one card.
 Take advantage of a lower interest rate to consolidate your debts and once you’ve paid it off, earn points on purchases to reward your spending.
 While these cards sound like a catch, there are some factors you should consider before submitting your application.

-- Enjoy a 0% p.a. balance transfer offer for 18 months (reverts to cash advance rate).
+- Enjoy an exclusive offer of 0% p.a. on balance transfers for 18 months and no balance transfer fee (reverts to cash advance rate).

-- Receive an exclusive $129 Virgin Australia Gift Voucher each year.
+- Receive a $129 Virgin Australia Gift Voucher each year.
 Conditions and spend criteria apply.

-- Earn 2 bonus Velocity Points on top of the standard earn rates for every $1 spent on everyday purchases in the first 3 months from card approval (capped at 10,000 bonus Points per month).
+- Earn up to 2 bonus Velocity Points per $1 spent in the first 3 months (capped at 10,000 bonus points per month).

 Balance transfer credit card offers with rewards points comparison

 What are the features of a balance transfer credit card with rewards?

 Balance transfer credit cards with rewards offer a number of features, and while these can vary from card to card, the following should give you a fair idea of what to expect:

 - Balance transfer offer.
 Some cards charge 0% p.a. on balance transfers during promotional periods, and some others charge low balance transfer rates.
 The time period of these offers typically varies in between 6 and 18 months.